geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-03/meeting-transcript.md

 ##### **Ignaciosica** [[00:31:46](https://www.youtube.com/watch?v=Wf9mQ0vVcHQ&t=1906)]
 Hi, hello.
-Search over a tensor core shape in each initial benchmarking gives hints that it is lower for smaller beam, as it tends to find local minimum with smaller shapes.
+Search over a tensor core shape in each initial benchmarking gives hints that it is lower for smaller BEAM, as it tends to find local minimum with smaller shapes.
 Though this might be a problem on the search algorithm rather than on the searching over the shape itself.
-I think we might want to add this, but under a disabled flag, at least until the search algo gives better results, or only enable it if the beam count is high enough to overpass this local minimum.
+I think we might want to add this, but under a disabled flag, at least until the search algo gives better results, or only enable it if the BEAM count is high enough to overpass this local minimum.

 ##### **Chenyu** [[00:32:32](https://www.youtube.com/watch?v=Wf9mQ0vVcHQ&t=1952)]
 I see.